 The more technical knowledge you gain, the more rewarding it will be for you.
 Thankfully, most of the knowledge you need to learn is simple.
 You will be more confident and have more control of your business.
 Which is what you want, isn’t it?

 Similar to the tech work, you could pay someone to do your online marketing for you.
 But why would you?
 If selling is your business, then learn the tools of the trade to sell online.
 Sure, it’s worth getting some expert advice initially.
 After that, you can do it yourself.

 Advertising and marketing are the most time-consuming tasks of running an online business.
 It is harder to do and with more competition than anything comparable in a bricks-and-mortar business.

 A retail shop owner can usually rely on local trade and tourist visitors.
 The shopkeeper will make an enticing window display that people passing by cannot fail to miss.
 A technical services business can build a strong local reputation through word of mouth.

-Online, your business is in a high street with one billion other stores!
+Online, your business is in a high street with millions of other stores!
 How on earth will anyone find you?
 Marketing is essential to promote knowledge of your business and products online.

-Google is like the printed Yellow Pages (remember them?), except that it contains every single website in its directory.
+Google is like the printed Yellow Pages (remember them?) of businesses, except that it contains every single business website in its directory.

 As with Yellow Pages, you have to pay Google for advertising space to stand out among the other listed businesses.
 The more you pay, the more likely you are to find yourself on the main internet high street – Google’s first page of search results.